PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 describe '#next_n_arrivals'
 {% endhighlight %}

-Note the naming convention: instead of <em>'the schedule is created properly'</em>, I simply use <em>'.create'</em>.
+Note the naming convention: instead of <strong>'the schedule is created properly'</strong>, I simply use <strong>'.create'</strong>.
 More descriptive test conditions will come in the <strong>it</strong> statements later.

 Also important to note is the prefix.
 A <strong>period</strong> indicates the method is a <strong>class method</strong>, while a <strong>octothorpe (#)</strong> indicates the method is an <strong>instance method</strong>.